 If you wish to proceed with your purchase of a gold wood ring, please refer to my blog post giving a step-by-step guide on how to place an order.

+A little break from wooden rings.
 Ever since I made the Sr-71 Blackbird Titanium and USS North Carolina Deck Teak ring a year ago, customers have regularly contacted me to commission similar rings with their own custom fantasy aircraft/vehicle parts (A-10 Thunderbolt, P-51 Mustang, you get the idea) Unfortunately, I have no better idea how to source famous aircraft parts than the average person.
 Furthermore, this type of thing really isnt what I do!
-All of my typical offerings include a wood component.
+All of my typical offerings include a wood ring component.
 I am, above all, a woodworker.

 Nevertheless, when a customer contacts me with both the awesome idea AND resources/ appropriate parts in-hand, I will absolutely do my best to make whatever project they have in mind happen.
 Luckily for us both, the customer who commissioned this Blackhawk ring had this stainless steel bearing to work with.
 I have no idea what function it serves in the helicopter.
 But it makes a fine ring.
 Without further delay: